-There are 47 appointed Graduate faculty located at all three University of Toronto campuses.
-There are also 15 Professors Emeriti, 28 Status Appointments, Visiting Scholars and Cross Appointments, and 10 St. George Undergraduate Instructors.
+There are numerous appointed Graduate faculty located at all three University of Toronto campuses.
+There are also Professors Emeriti, Status-Only Appointments, Visiting Scholars and Cross-Appointments, in addition to St. George Undergraduate Instructors.
 For more information on our faculty, please see the People section.

 The Department’s faculty maintain vibrant research programs that involve a variety of investigative methods and techniques and take them to diverse parts of the globe.
 The Department offers instruction and research training in the fields of archaeology, evolutionary anthropology, social-cultural and linguistic anthropology, and medical anthropology.
 Environmental perspectives and culture and construction of meaning in historical perspective are general areas of emphasis.
 M.A., M.Sc., and Ph.D. degrees are offered in all fields.
 Collaborative Programs also form part of the curriculum.